1. On the title page of all your papers, you must include all of the following important information (sample PDF)

 f) Thorough and accurate documentation (At every point where I have consciously drawn upon the ideas of others, have I provided the information necessary for the reader also to consult the sources I have used?)

 3. For all questions of style, including footnotes and bibliographical information, please consult the "Chicago-Style Quick Guide" or the full edition of the Chicago Manual of Style Online, especially ch.
 14. For citing scripture texts, refer to sections 10.46 to 10.51 and 14.253 to 14.254, as well as to the Student Supplement of The SBL Handbook of Style (1999; available in the Tyndale Library, REF PN 147.
 S26 199).
-A sample page of footnotes and bibliography can be found here (with thanks to Dr. James Pedlar)
+Here is a sample page of footnotes and bibliography (with thanks to Dr. James Pedlar).

 4. Please acknowledge all sources of ideas.
 Plagiarism is a serious offense to high standards of academics and morality.
 See the "Policy on Academic Honesty and Dishonesty" for more information.